How to Make a Mirror

 But, the process actually isn’t that complicated.
-Mirrors are basically just sheets of glass coated in glossy aluminum.
+Mirrors are basically just sheets of glass coated in a glossy silver solution.

 Of course, it’s a bit more complex than that.
-Mirror manufacturers have to brew up a liquid aluminum solution that stays fluid long enough to be applied on a glass surface.
+Mirror manufacturers have to brew up a liquid silver alloy that stays fluid long enough to be applied on a glass surface.
 Then, it has to be sanded and polished.

 But, if you take a peek at this video, you’ll be surprise at how quick the process is.